Rye Barcott: Writing and publications

-In 2001, Barcott co-edited with Dr. Carolyn Pumphrey Armed Conflict in Africa, a book that analyzed the sources of violence in Africa.
-His post-9/11 letters with Salim Mohamed were published in Andrew Carroll's War Letters: Extraordinary Correspondence from American Wars (Scribner, 2001).
-He contributed to Passion and Purpose, 27 Views of Charlotte, and 65 Successful Harvard Business School Application Essays.
-His writing has appeared in The Washington Post, The New York Times, and TIME.
+In 2003, Barcott co-edited with Dr. Carolyn Pumphrey Armed Conflict in Africa (Scarecrow Press), a book that analyzed the sources of violence in Africa.
+His post-9/11 letters with Salim Mohamed were published in expanded version of Andrew Carroll's War Letters: Extraordinary Correspondence from American Wars (Scribner, 2008).
+He contributed to Passion and Purpose (Harvard Business Review Press, 2011), and 27 Views of Charlotte: The Queen City in Prose and Poetry (Eno Publishers, 2014).
+His writing has appeared in The Washington Post, The New York Times, USA Today, The Wall Street Journal, and TIME.